22 September 2023

-Avinu Malkeinu, the traditional prayer I described on Friday evening, is considered by many as the pinnacle of the Yom Kippur service.
+Avinu Malkeinu is the traditional prayer considered by many as the pinnacle of the Yom Kippur service.
 The ark is still open and will soon close.
 As the service is reaching its end, there is a feeling that the gates of heaven are closing.
 The emotions that have been built up throughout the day are expressed as the entire congregation sings this traditional tune together.

 It is an important reminder of how to cherish the past, and allow it to help shape and focus the days ahead.
 The old and the new are side by side, blessed by renewed energy year after year.

 לְשָׁנָה טוֹבָה תִכָּתֵבוּ וְתֵּחָתֵמוּ

 May your name be sealed for good in the Book of Life